 Mindy Jo Sloan, Ph.D.

 Mindy's career focus has been on using education to make the world a better place.
 She has served learners of diversity as a school psychologist for PK-12 school districts and the California Youth Authority, and as a faculty member and administrator at institutions of higher education.
 As a faculty member and administrator, Mindy pioneered several strategies to effectively engage at-risk learners, established an online Library, Writing Center, and Center for Excellence in Teaching and Learning, provided 24/7 learning supports that increased students success, created predictive models to diagnose and prescribe specific interventions that improved student learning, and was elected as a faculty senator and faculty body President.
-Her graduate degrees are in Educational & Counseling Psychology, and she is a licensed school psychologist, school administrator, and special educator.
+Her graduate degrees are in Educational & Counseling Psychology, and she has been licensed as a school psychologist, clinical psychologist, school administrator, and special educator.
 Dr. Sloan's first career was as a greeting card illustrator and writer.
 She is a minister of metaphysical sciences.
 Last and most importantly, Mindy is a mother of four amazing adults and Nene to a grandson and granddaughter.

 Bridget Wright, MPH

 Yael Lorberfeld has been teaching Brain Fitness since 2019.
 She holds a Master’s degree in Clinical Psychology by the Illinois School of Professional Psychology.
 She has been working since 1997 in Mental health as a Psychotherapist, School Psychologist and teaching topics related to Mental Health and Wellbeing, in Spanish and in English.
 She has a certificate on Family Leadership Coaching by The San Diego University for Integrative Studies.
 She is the cofounder of a nonprofit organization and an active volunteer in her community, working as an educator for children to develop social responsibility.
 She loves to teach and to study.
 She enjoys to read, to hear music and travel.
-She is currently on sabbatical, but will return in Spring 2022.